 Loads the text message to Radiotext 1 and Dynamic PS 1.
 Sets PTY to 31 (Alert).
 Sets the EAS timer to 180 seconds.
 Other commands changing the Radiotext or Dynamic PS are not accepted during the EAS session.

-EAS=Hurricane conditions are expected within your area mode of operation.
-EASTIME=300 Extends the EAS mode duration to 5 minutes.
-EASTIME=0 Immediately terminates the EAS mode of operation.
+EAS=Hurricane conditions are expected within your area

+EASTIME Set EAS Timer

-EASTIMESet EAS Timer(0-999)Number of seconds that the EAS text message should be transmitted.
+Number of seconds that the EAS text message should be transmitted.
 Typically, this command is sent after the EAS command.
 If the timer is set to 0 (or has been decremented to 0), then the RDS encoder will function in its normal mode of operation.